PreMiD/Presences/.github/CONTRIBUTING.md

 - Presences **must** be related to the website of choice.
 - Presences **cannot** be made for illegal websites. ( for e.g., stressors, drug marketing, child pornography, etc. )
-- The file structure must be clean and managed, do not include files which arenot specified. ( for e.g., vscode and git folders, image and text files, etc. )
+- The file structure must be clean and managed, do not include files which are not specified. ( for e.g., vscode and git folders, image and text files, etc. )
 - You need to have a proper file structure, drafts are **not** allowed.
 - Presences for websites with ( `.onion` TLDs ) or websites with free domains/hosts ( for e.g., `.TK` [all free Freenom